U.S. to share up to 60 million AstraZeneca vaccine doses globally: White House

 J&J is now overseeing production of its vaccine at the Emergent plant.

-Additional reporting by Susan Heavey, Caroline Humer and Michael Erman; Editing by Tim Ahmann and Bill Berkrot
+Reporting by Susan Heavey and Caroline Humer; Editing by Tim Ahmann and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.